 - Changeling by Steve Cowan

 Surprisingly, only the Vivier and Staniland have been recorded before making all the other tracks premiere recordings.
 In particular, the excellent Intermezzo, Op.
-80 by Jacques Hétu has until now only been heard live in concert and on YouTube so congrats to Cowan on getting this track on the album.
+80 by Jacques Hétu has until now only been heard live in concert (remember it being the GFA set piece a few years back) and on YouTube so congrats to Cowan on getting this track on the album.
 Hetu is one of the most recorded and listened to Canadian composers and certainly a composer with a distinct and engaging style.
 Cowan’s performance of the Hetu is haunting and well executed.
-With well-paced phrasing and motivic development Cowan navigates this difficult work with ease.
+With well-paced phrasing and motivic development, Cowan navigates this difficult work with ease.